 Why focus on forests and climate change?

-The climate changes happening now and those expected before the end of the 21st century have serious implications for ecosystems and the benefits they provide, including temperature regulation, watershed protection and flood control, erosion reduction, wood and fuel delivery, recreational and aesthetic value, and species habitat (see more on effects in the Climate Science Primer ).
+The climate changes happening now and those expected before the end of the 21st century have serious implications for ecosystems and the benefits they provide, including temperature regulation, watershed protection and flood control, erosion reduction, wood and fuel delivery, recreational and aesthetic value, and species habitat (see more on effects in the Climate Science Primer).
 Both public and private natural resource managers are entrusted with maintaining these services in spite of the challenges posed by climate change and other threats.
 Actively managing forests and other ecosystems so they can adapt to climate change is a form of risk management.
-It can help to maintain the many benefits we receive from ecosystems, and avoid future costs that might come from reacting too late to changes.
+This is intended to maintain the many benefits we receive from ecosystems, and avoid future costs that might come from reacting too late to changes.

 Science on how climate change will affect ecosystems has advanced rapidly, yet has often left managers with the question of what on-the-ground actions to take to respond to these effects.
-Fortunately, approaches to forest adaptation have been advancing as well, and practical solutions are being developed through collaborations between researchers and managers (see our Moving Forward page in this section).
+Fortunately, approaches to forest adaptation have been advancing as well, and practical solutions are being developed through collaborations between researchers and managers (see the Moving Forward section below).
 Because of the variety of existing goals for ecosystem management, and the diversity of natural resources in the U.S., no single solution and no individual approach to climate change will be appropriate in all situations.
 These pages offer an overarching framework for addressing climate change issues in natural resource management.

 Principles for Managing under Climate Change